Potamocorbula amurensis

 Potamocorbula amurensis is a species of small saltwater clam, a marine bivalve mollusc in the order Myida.
 Common names include the overbite clam, the Asian clam, the Amur River clam and the brackish-water corbula.
 The species is native to marine and brackish waters in the northern Pacific Ocean, its range extending from Siberia to China, Korea and Japan.
 It has become naturalised in San Francisco Bay.

 Description

 Potamocorbula amurensis grows to a length of about 25 mm.
-The umbo is about half way along the hinge side of the shell and the shape of each valve is like a wide isosceles triangle with rounded corners.
+The umbo is about halfway along the hinge side of the shell and the shape of each valve is like a wide isosceles triangle with rounded corners.
 The right valve is rather larger than the left so that it overlaps a little at the margin, a fact that distinguishes this species from other similar clams.
 The surface is smooth with faint concentric sculpture that is parallel to the margin.
 The general colour is cream, yellowish or light brown.
 In young individuals, a dark-coloured periostracum covers the outer surface of each valve, but in older specimens this skin is largely worn away except for some wrinkled remnants at the valve margin.
 The part of the shell buried in the substrate is clean, whereas the exposed portion is often colonised by other organisms which stain it a dark colour.